 11.01 On jobs where camps are provided, room and board will be supplied in camp at no cost to the employee.
-Camp accommodations, when supplied, shall meet all the standards and requirements of the British Columbia and Yukon Territory Building Trades Council Camp Rules January 1, 2008 - December 31, 2014 as attached hereto.
+Camp accommodations, when supplied, shall meet all the standards and requirements of the BC Construction Camp Rules and Regulations.